blacklightpy/vaultofknowledge/🗺️ World Exploration/Culture/Muslim Culture.md

 - Rubu - Each Hizb is made up of four quarters, each known as a Rubu.
 # Other aspects
 - Sunnah - The sayings and actions of Prophet Mohammed PBUH.
 It is used to interpret the Quran right.
-- Hadith - The text that records the sunnah.
-It contains both the chain of reports and the main text.
+- Hadith - The text that records the Sunnah.
+It contains both the Chain of Reports and the main text.
 # Other Keywords
 - Din (Religion)
 - Iman (Faith)